Which European Airlines Allow Dogs in the Cabin in 2023?

 Russian budget airline Pobeda operates from two hubs in Moscow, Russia, to a range of mainly domestic and some international destinations.

-Find out more here and the list of fees here.
+Find out more here.

 Red Wings Airline (Russia)